some-natalie/some-natalie/_resources/nmap.md

 - Scripts are usually in `/usr/share/nmap/scripts/` or `/opt/homebrew/share/nmap/scripts`
 - To update scripts, run `nmap --script-updatedb` (maybe with `sudo`)
 - Searching w/ `cat script.db | grep` can filter by lots, like `safe` or `intrusive` and `vuln`
+- Use `nmap --script-help script-title-here` to see built-in man pages for that script

 ### SSL ciphers